wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/integration.rst

     <integration>
     </integration>

-This configures the manager to :doc:`connect Wazuh to external APIs </user-manual/manager/integration-with-external-apis>` and alerting tools such as Slack, PagerDuty, VirusTotal, Shuffle, and Maltiverse.
+This configures the manager to :doc:`connect Wazuh to external APIs </user-manual/manager/integration-with-external-apis>` and alerting tools such as Slack, PagerDuty, Shuffle, and Maltiverse.

 Integration options
 -------------------